nestauk/asf_heat_pump_suitability/asf_heat_pump_suitability/pipeline/README.md

 ```
 asf_heat_pump_suitability/pipeline
-├───evaluation
+├───evaluation/
-│    modules with functions for evaluating outputs, e.g. reweighting
+│    Modules with functions for evaluating outputs, e.g. reweighting
-├───prepare_features
+├───prepare_features/
-│    modules with functions for preparing new features to join to EPC data
+│    Modules with functions for preparing new features to join to EPC data
-├───reweight_epc
+├───reweight_epc/
-│    modules with functions to prepare and conduct reweighting with IPF
+│    Modules with functions to prepare and conduct reweighting with IPF
-├───run_scripts
+├───run_scripts/
-│    scripts to weight EPC and add new features
+│    Scripts to weight EPC and add new features
-├───sampling
+├───sampling/
-│    scripts to generate samples of EPC data, e.g. for use in testing
+│    Scripts to generate samples of EPC data, e.g. for use in testing
-├───suitability
+├───suitability/
-│    scripts to calculate heat pump suitability from enhanced EPC data
+│    Scripts to calculate heat pump suitability from enhanced EPC data
 ```

 ## Run full pipeline to generate heat pump suitability scores